Toward Compact Deep Neural Networks via Energy-Aware Pruning: Experiments

-\textbf{Models and Dataset} We demonstrate the effectiveness of the proposed energy-aware pruning with nuclear-norm on four types of pre-trained feed-forward deep neural network architectures from various perspective comparison studies: 1) simple CNNs (VGG-16~\cite{vgg} on CIFAR-10~\cite{cifar10}), 2) Residual networks (ResNet-56 and ResNet-110~\cite{resNet} on CIFAR-10 and ResNet-50 on ImageNet~\cite{deng2009imagenet}), 3) Inception networks (GoogLeNet~\cite{googlenet} on CIFAR-10), 4) Dense networks (DenseNet-40~\cite{densent} on CIFAR-10).
+We demonstrate the effectiveness of the proposed energy-aware pruning with nuclear-norm on four types of pre-trained feed-forward deep neural network architectures from various perspective comparison studies: 1) VGG-16~\cite{vgg}), ResNet-56, ResNet-110~\cite{resNet}, GoogLeNet~\cite{googlenet}, DenseNet-40~\cite{densenet} for CIFAR-10~\cite{cifar10}, and ResNet-50 on ImageNet~\cite{deng2009imagenet}.
 The resolution of each image is 32$\times$32 (CIFAR-10) and 224$\times$224 (ImageNet) pixels, respectively.